Cibersino/tot/docs/issues/issue_53_section8_google_compliance.md

 This issue is about separate provider-side obligations that come from using Google OAuth and Google APIs in the distributed app.

-The current repo state is only partially aligned:
+The current repo state is now materially aligned, but not fully closed:

-- the app already uses a minimum practical scope
+- the app uses a minimum practical scope
-- the app already uses system-browser OAuth
+- the app uses system-browser OAuth
-- the app already discloses Google-connected OCR in privacy/help text

-But there are still concrete gaps:

-- the current OCR activation UX does not yet provide a strong enough in-app disclosure immediately before Google consent
+- the app now presents an explicit in-app OCR activation disclosure immediately before Google consent
-- the app must verify and, if needed, add an explicit disconnect / local token-removal path, then document it clearly
+- the app has a real disconnect / local token-removal path
+- privacy/help text documents Google-connected OCR behavior, local token state, disconnect behavior, and Google Account-side revocation fallback

+The remaining concrete gaps are now narrower:

-- public-release OAuth verification requirements must be documented as release blockers, not left implicit
+- public-release OAuth verification requirements still need explicit release-facing documentation
+- final reconciliation back into Issue 53 Section 8 / Section 9 closeout is still pending

 ## Why